OleHolmNielsen/Niflheim_users/docs/Hardware.rst

 ---------------------------------------

 * **4 GPU nodes** Lenovo SD650-N_V2_ 1U servers that feature the Intel Xeon family of processors and 4 times NVIDIA A100_ *A100-SXM4-40GB* GPUs and an NVLink_ interconnect.
+  The processors are Intel Xeon Platinum 8358 CPUs with 512 GB of RAM memory per node.
   The Direct Water Cooled servers are mounted in *Neptune* DW612S_ chasisses.

   Installed in **February 2024**.